-- creating a physical and virtual community of emerging and practicing museum professionals and museum studies faculty who can use our resources to make informed decisions about ethical matters.
+The Institute of Museum Ethics (IME) is a programmatic initiative of the Master of Arts in Museum Professions program at Seton Hall University.
+The IME promotes accountability, responsibility, and sustainability in museums by convening conversations about critical ethical issues facing museums today, and creating a physical and virtual community of emerging and practicing museum professionals and museum studies faculty who can use our resources to make informed decisions about ethical matters.

-The Institute of Museum Ethics is a programmatic initiative of the Master of Arts in Museum Professions program at Seton Hall University.
 Ethics has been a long-standing concern in the Museum Professions program.
 Ethics topics appear in many of the MA in Museum Professions courses including History and Theory of Museums, Anatomy of Museums, Legal and Ethical Issues in Museums, Museums and Communities, Museum Registration I and II, Object Care, and Exhibitions A-Z.

 In 2007, Janet Marstine founded the Institute of Museum Ethics with the support of a three-year Twenty First Century Museum Professionals Grant from the Institute of Museum and Library Services, the primary source of federal support for the nation’s libraries and museums.
-Dr. Marstine led the Institute for from 2007 until 2010.
+Dr. Marstine led the Institute from 2007 until 2010.

-Since its inception, the Institute of Museum Ethics has hosted three international conferences and a number of lectures.
+Since its inception, the IME has hosted three international conferences and a number of lectures.
 It has also generated courses on museum ethics and cultural heritage, initiated dialogues about contemporary ethical issues for museums through its website, listserv, and events.

 - Special Issue of Museum Management and Curatorship: New Directions in Museum Ethics, Vol 26, No. 2, May 2011.